 Completion of a research problem or an outlined course of study under the direction of a faculty member, with contract for the individual study agreed upon by the student, the instructor and the division chair prior to initiation of the study.
+May be repeated for credit.

-Spanish Immersion Program
+Spanish Immersion Program/1-8 Units

 Intensive day-long instruction in Spanish for seven weeks for non-native speakers, designed to provide a basic speaking-understanding facility in Spanish language.

-Eight units of college credit is available in this summer program which is equivalent to Spanish 101 and 102.
+Eight units of college credit is available in the program which is equivalent to Spanish 101.